aws-ia/terraform-elastic-cloud/examples/vault/readme.md

 ### Migration steps
 1. Add the URL to the same .tfvars file you created in the previous steps.

+  **Note**: You can provide key values to the <your file name>.tfvars in other ways.
+For more information, refer to the [Assigning Values to Root Module Variables](https://www.terraform.io/language/values/variables) section in the Terraform documentation.

 ```
 name = "Elasticsearch Cluster"